 During this time Cortisol is helping Norepinephrine reroute blood and hold back functioning elements of the brain not considered useful in defeating the stressor.
 That includes the hippocampus a primary source of experience-dependent brain cells essential for memory and learning and the production of dopamine, a neurotransmitter, also essential for memory and learning.

 There’s only one problem with this well thought out system.
 It’s intended to have limited time requirements.
 Accordingly Adrenaline and Norepinephrine have a limited life span.
 But your brain will continue to introduce Cortisol into your blood as long as it feels that the stressor is still present.

-When Cortisol is the only stress hormone remaining in your blood it becomes toxic attacking and damaging neurons, tissue and cells at random.
+When Cortisol is the only stress hormone remaining in your blood it becomes toxic randomly attacking and damaging neurons, tissue and cells.
 It also continues to reroute blood and hold back functioning elements of the brain not considered useful in defeating the stressor.
 That includes the elements of the brain essential for memory and learning.

 There are three types of stress; acute, or short term stress, chronic stress and oxidative stress.